-Risk management helps you make better business decisions, reduce and prepare for things that may have a negative impact on your business.
+Risk management helps you make better business decisions, reduce disruption, and helps prepare for things that may have a negative impact on your business.

 This could be natural or man-made disasters, economic turn-downs of workplace health and safety issues.
-Risk management also gives you the opportunity to identify positive impacts – and do more of those.
+Take a look at our Emergency Preparation Toolkit to give you a simple checklist to work from.

 Risk management starts with identifying the different types of risk and when events in your business will allow you to control the opportunities and manage the uncertainties.
 As a business owner, you're required by law to manage some risks.